zulip/zulip/templates/zerver/help/import-from-mattermost.md

 ### Import into zulipchat.com

-Email support@zulipchat.com with your exported archive and your desired Zulip subdomain.
+Email support@zulipchat.com with your exported archive, the name of the Mattermost team you want to import, and your desired Zulip subdomain.
 Your imported organization will be hosted at `<subdomain>.zulipchat.com`.